MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_get.md

 ### REST
 To fetch a single document resource in a _RESTful Web Service_, we first need to consider two things:

-* Which HTTP method is the more apropriate.
+* Which HTTP method is the more appropriate.
 * How we identify the resource.

 A fetching does not have side effects, so it is both a _safe_ and an _idempotent_ operation.
 Besides, the underneath semantic matches that of `GET`.
 So for this we will use `GET`.